newt0/defaimint/pitch/elevenlabs-script.md

 # ✅ DeFAI Mint — 3-Minute Script for ElevenLabs

----

 **Imagine minting an NFT once — and never worrying about DeFi again.**

 We present **DeFAI Mint**.
 Our slogan? _“Mint to DeFAI.
 Vibe Trading as NFT.”_

----

 ### 🔥 MARKET REALITY

-Crypto has surpassed human limits.
+Crypto has surpassed human capacity.
 140,000+ tokens launch daily.
 Protocols fragment.
 Volatility never ends.